I understand that Post readers are angry at sports columnist Sally Jenkins’s long-standing defense of cyclist Lance Armstrong. I get that.

 In every one, she either explained in the text or added in a note at the end that she wrote books with Armstrong, that she profited from them, that they are close friends and that, when it comes to Armstrong, she isn’t objective.
 As she wrote in a July 2003 column, “So you can’t say anything bad about him to me, I won’t hear it.”

 Journalists should always disclose a possible conflict to their readers.
 Jenkins did every time.

-columns this year about the Anti-Doping Agency’s report, her other 11 columns about cycling or Armstrong were about not drugs but the unique challenges of the grueling, three-week Tour de France, in which cyclists power 3,000 miles through difficult conditions, overcoming pain, unyielding fatigue and disappointment.
+Except for two columns this year about the Anti-Doping Agency’s report, her other 11 columns about cycling or Armstrong were about not drugs but the unique challenges of the grueling, three-week Tour de France, in which cyclists power 3,000 miles through difficult conditions, overcoming pain, unyielding fatigue and disappointment.
 Jenkins said that Post editors encouraged her to write every one because her potential insight into Armstrong and cycling outweighed any possible conflict.